Higher-order Functions

 randoms = Array.new(10) { rand }

-Many Ruby developers adopt the practice of enclosing one-line blocks in curly braces, as you see in the previous two examples.
+Many Ruby developers adopt the practice of enclosing one-line blocks in curly braces, as we see in the previous two examples.
 If the block must execute several statements, this do

 /end